|

 2E |

-Full Stop is used as decimal separator.
+A full stop is used as the decimal separator.
 Example: RT 44.9<CR> |

 Table 2: Special ASCII character referenced to within this manual